HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Conclusion

 \section{Conclusion}

-This study focuses on cross-modal knowledge distillation and data augmentation for AV SELD.
-The proposed cross-modal knowledge distillation aims to transfer rich information from both the output responses and hidden-layer features of the teacher model to guide the training of the student model.
+This study focuses on hierarchical cross-modal distillation and multi-level data augmentation for AV SELD.
+The proposed hierarchical cross-modal distillation aims to transfer rich information from both the output responses and hidden-layer features of the teacher model to guide the training of the student model.
 Multi-level data augmentation methods involve randomly selecting representations from multiple network layers for linear interpolation, and mixing loss functions instead of labels.
 This approach is particularly suitable for SELD tasks, which include regression objectives, and effectively enhances the diversity of training samples.
-Tested on the datasets of the DCASE 2023 and 2024 Challenges, our proposed cross-modal knowledge distillation and multi-level data augmentation methods have greatly improved the performance, outperforming our first-place systems in the AV SELD tasks of both the DCASE 2023 and 2024 Challenges.
+Tested on the DCASE 2023 and 2024 Challenge Task 3 datasets, our proposed HDA-SELD, which combines hierarchical cross-modal distillation and multi-level data augmentation, has achieved significant performance improvements, outperforming our first-place systems in both challenges.